 What does it mean to major in art history?

 Art history is the study of works of art in their historical, social, and political contexts.
-They obtain knowledge of the monuments and significant artists and artistic periods in Western and non-Western cultures.
+Students learn about the significant artists and artistic periods in Western and non-Western cultures, the styles, trends, and developments in the world of art.
 They take courses in studio art to learn the fundamentals, learn about art theory and criticism, conduct research, and discern the hidden/not-so hidden ideas behind works of art.
-Art history majors learn about the styles, trends, and developments of art history and gain proficiency with communicating their thoughts about art.
-Their critical thinking skills can be applied beyond the world of art.
+They gain proficiency with communicating their thoughts about art, and their critical thinking skills can be applied beyond the world of art.

-Why is the University of Mississippi a good place to study art history?
+Why is UM a good place to study art history?

-The 5 art history faculty have areas of specialization in Medieval art history and archaeology, 19th and 20th century American art, African American art, Early Modern Europe, modern art and architecture, postmodern art, theory, and the history & theory of photography.
+The art history faculty have areas of specialization in Medieval art history and archaeology, 19th and 20th century American art, Early Modern Europe, Asian art, modern art and architecture, postmodern art, theory, and the history & theory of photography.
 There are also faculty in the Department of Classics and the Department of Sociology and Anthropology who teach cross-listed courses for art history students.

 The UM Museum houses the David M. Robinson Collection of Greek and Roman antiquities, one of the finest collections of its kind in the United States.
 Covering the period from 800 B.C. to around 300 A.D., the collection contains Greek and Roman sculpture, Greek decorated pottery, inscriptions, architectural fragments, inscribed Sumerian clay tablets, small artifacts in terracotta and bronze, Roman copies of Greek art works, ancient surgical instruments, and Greek and Roman coins.

 Students can also select the interdisciplinary minor in Museum Studies.